Supporting grassroots music since 2006

 We’re also dedicated to providing a platform for unsigned up-and-coming bands too, and over the years have built a reputation for breaking bands into mainstream consciousness.
 See below for some notable alumni.

-Foals, Everything Everything, Young Fathers, Drenge, Nai Harvest, Afrikan Boy, The Sherlocks, Esther Joy, Mystery Jets, Slow Club, Tall Ships, Dan Le Sac VS Scroobius Pip, Is Tropical, Get Cape.
+Foals, Everything Everything, Young Fathers, Drenge, Shame, Nai Harvest, Afrikan Boy, The Sherlocks, Esther Joy, Mystery Jets, Slow Club, Tall Ships, Dan Le Sac VS Scroobius Pip, Is Tropical, Get Cape.
 Wear Cape.
 Fly, NZCA Lines, Benga, O.Children, Example, Declan Mckenna, Little Smiz, Dry The River, Slow Club, Joy Orbison, Misty Miller, Throwing Shade (Nabihah Iqbal), Jane Weaver, Sundara Karma, My Panda Shall Fly, Abe Vigoda

 Everything Everything played Oxjam Manchester in 2006 and have since gone on to headline festivals across the globe, releasing four albums and picking up Mercury and Ivor Novello nominations in the process.
 Bassist Jeremy Pritchard said: “If we hadn’t had the opportunity to perform on small stages earlier on, we would not be where we are now.
 Just by going to an Oxjam gig you are helping keep your music scene alive, whilst spotting new music and supporting the vital work that Oxfam does.”

 “It’s a great feeling playing to an intimate audience.
 After touring in bigger venues, sometimes it’s nice connecting with a smaller audience where you can see the whites of their eyes and feel a unique type of energy.
 Oxjam is an amazing experience to be involved in, truly” – Ghostpoet